-As the seasons get colder, all season tires are soft enough to give you reasonable contact on slick, snow-covered roadways.
+As winter approaches and the seasons get colder, all season tires are soft enough to give you reasonable contact on slick, snow-covered roadways.

 When searching for the best performance tires for your car, look no further than Yokohama.
 These tires are designed to keep you stuck to the road during warm, dry days with angled water grooves perfect for rainy days.

 Yokohama’s run-flat technology gives you a reinforced sidewall and beefed-up tread.
 Using technology often reserved for military vehicles and extreme off-road conditions, you would have time to pull to a safe area even if you got a flat.